 Gateway API

-gateway showing internal details of the domains – multiple services, data tables, ETL pipelines, etc.
+Gateway showing internal details of the domains – multiple services, data tables, ETL pipelines, etc.

 In simple words, by providing an organized architecture, predefined extension points, and domain gateways, DOMA transforms the microservices architecture from something complicated to something that is easily comprehensible.